Selma (film): Plot

 As the Selma-to-Montgomery march is about to begin, King talks to Young about delaying it for a day so he can spend some time with his family, but Young convinces King to let the march begin as scheduled without him, saying he can join later.
 The marchers, including John Lewis of SNCC, Hosea Williams of SCLC, and Selma activist Amelia Boynton, cross the Edmund Pettus Bridge and approach a line of state troopers who put on gas masks.
 The troopers order the marchers to turn back and, when the marchers hold their ground, the troopers attack with clubs, horses, tear gas, and other weapons.
 Lewis and Boynton are among those badly injured.
 The attack is shown on national television and the wounded are treated at Brown Chapel, the movement's headquarter church.

 Movement attorney Fred Gray asks federal Judge Frank Minis Johnson to let another attempt at the march go forward.
 President Johnson demands that King and Wallace cease their activities and sends Assistant Attorney General John Doar to convince King to postpone the next march.
-Numerous white Americans, including Viola Liuzzo and James Reeb, arrive to join the second march.
+Numerous white Americans, including Viola Liuzzo, Archbishop Iakovos, and James Reeb, arrive to join the second march.
 Marchers cross the bridge again and see the state troopers lined up, but the troopers turn aside to let them pass.
 King, after praying, turns around and leads the group away, which again draws sharp criticism from SNCC activists.
 That evening, Reeb is beaten to death by an angry white mob on a street in Selma.

 After a hearing, Judge Johnson approves the march.
 President Johnson speaks before a Joint Session of Congress to ask for quick passage of a bill to eliminate restrictions on voting, praising the courage of the activists.
 The march on the highway to Montgomery takes place, and, when the marchers reach Montgomery, King delivers a speech on the steps of the State Capitol.